stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “Bill?”
 Lord Havelock jerked his head towards the bed.
 William stepped up smartly, giving the lad his best bedside manner.

-“Who... are these people, mama?” asked Georgie.
+“Who… are these people, mama?” asked Georgie.
 He sounded half-asleep, his voice weak.
 Lady Petherham put on a brave face, sitting in the comfortable chair next to his bed.

 “They are old friends of your father,” she said gently.
 “Doctor Morcambe here is just going to take a look at you.”